Siarl/sd-project-2020-VU/docs/assignment3.md

 by having one command to apply multiple effect types.
 This is implemented using the **Effects** class. \
 The **Effects** class has two attributes: *effectList*, which is a list of *Effect* objects, and the method *apply(Game)*, to apply the effects to the game.
 Now, the **Effects** class contains a collection of effects, and the *apply(Game)* method applies all the effects at once.
 Instead of mapping a command to an
 *Effect* object, it is now mapped to an *Effects* object, which handles the application of the effects to the game.
+The **Effects** and **Actions** class have a composition relationship, because an action has an effect, but the effect cannot exist without the action existing as well.

 The **Command** class can be thought of as a sort of "parser" for the commands that the player writes in the terminal when they are playing the game.
 The **Command** class has the following attributes: *action* and *receiver*, which are both of type *String*, and *game*, which is a *Game* object.
 The atrribute